FlorianLehmann/rimel/clone_repositories/Readme.md

 ./clone_repositories <output_dataset_filter>
 ```

-<output_dataset_filter> is the path of the output file of the script which process and filter the dataset.
+Where <output_dataset_filter> is the path of the output file of the script which process and filter the dataset.